-- Greenhouse gas emissions and the idea of a carbon footprint have dominated the environmental discussion for years and have been the primary corporate measures of sustainability.
-There is a need to look beyond greenhouse gas emissions alone and consider environmental degradations and opportunities from a planetary boundaries perspective. - The Planetary Boundaries framework was developed by a group of scientists led by Johan Rockström from the Stockholm Resilience Centre and Will Steffen from the Australian National University and was first released by the Stockholm Resilience Centre in 2010. - The framework provides a more nuanced understanding of planetary changes and system boundaries that can be employed to safeguard the stability and resilience of the Earth system.
+- Greenhouse gas emissions and the idea of a carbon footprint have dominated the environmental discussion for years, and have been the primary corporate measures of sustainability.
+There is a need to look beyond greenhouse gas emissions alone, and consider environmental degradations and opportunities from a planetary boundaries perspective. - The Planetary Boundaries framework was developed by a group of scientists, led by Johan Rockström from the Stockholm Resilience Centre and Will Steffen from the

+Australian National University, and was first released by the Stockholm Resilience Centre in 2010.

+- The framework provides a more nuanced understanding of planetary changes and system boundaries that can be employed to safeguard the stability and resilience of the Earth system.
 Based on scientific evidence, the framework explores the impact humanity has made on the planet since the Industrial Revolution and has become the 'main driver of global environmental change'.
-(2)

-- As of 2015, four of nine planetary boundaries - Climate change - Loss of biosphere integrity (biodiversity loss) - o Land-system change - o Altered biogeochemical cycles (phosphorus and nitrogen)
+(3) - As of 2023, six of nine planetary boundaries - Climate change - Land-system change - Freshwater change - Biosphere integrity (biodiversity loss) - Novel entities (artificial toxic and long-lived substances) - Biogeochemical cycles (phosphorus and nitrogen)

 had already been crossed as a result of human activity, which could drive the Earth System into a less hospitable state, threatening poverty reduction efforts and driving a deterioration of human wellbeing.
-(3)
+(4)

-• Some boundaries that have not yet been crossed at a planetary scale have been crossed in certain regions (e.g., freshwater use in the Western United States, Southern Europe, Asia, and the Middle East) (3)
+• Some boundaries that have not yet been crossed at a planetary scale have been crossed in certain regions (e.g., freshwater use in the Western United States, Southern Europe, Asia, and the Middle East) (4)